matloff/fasteR/README.md

 The material beginning with the # sign is what is called a *comment* in the programming world.
 It does not get executed by R, but it is a memo to us, the programmer, a note to help us remember what we did.

+Comments are extremely important.
 When we read our code six months from now, we will have forgotten most of it, so comments help us reorient.
 The same holds if someone else reads our code.
 Comments -- *meaninful* comments -- are key to good coding.
+More on this in a future lesson.

 But we also see another snag.
 The above output tells us that R took line 6, which has 11 words, and split into 14 words -- the first 3 of